 10. See the Northern Lights

 One of the most popular things to do in Iceland is to see the Northern Lights (Aurora Borealis).
 You can see them just about anywhere, but the best places to spot them are where it is darkest or along the coastline.

 The Northern Lights season is from late August to mid-April.

-While you can do a Northern Lights Tour, you really don’t need to spend the money to see what you can for free.
+While you can do a Northern Lights Tour, you don’t need to spend the money to see what you can for free.

 When is the Best Time to Visit Iceland?

 While Iceland is beautiful throughout the year, the summer is the best time to visit.
-There are so many things to do in Iceland outside and in order to be able to fully experience the outdoors, we think the months of June, July and August are the best.
+There are so many things to do in Iceland outside and to be able to fully experience the outdoors, we think the months of June, July, and August are the best.

 Iceland is located just south of the Arctic Circle.
 This means that in the summer months, Iceland gets 21-22 hours of sunlight a day!

-That means that you are able to do a lot more than you would in the winter months when it is dark most of the day.
+That means that you can do a lot more than you would in the winter months when it is dark most of the day.